 Amigo announced on 21 December 2020 that it is seeking approval for a Scheme of Arrangement in order to cap the amount it has to pay to customers who were mis-sold unaffordable loans.
-It has put up a FAQ page on its website.
 The announcement says:

 Whilst the Scheme will not enable all claims relating to customer redress issues arising from unaffordable lending (“Redress Claims”) to be paid in full, the Directors have now decided that a Scheme is the best vehicle for addressing customer Redress Claims.